 How to Raise Money in Five Easy Steps

 If you’re wondering how to raise money quickly, consider crowdfunding as your solution.
 If you’ve never raised funds online before, the process may seem overwhelming.
-But if you follow these five simple steps you’ll have everything you need to start a fundraiser for yourself, a loved one, or your favorite cause.
+But if you follow these five simple steps you’ll have everything you need to start a fundraiser for yourself, a loved one, or your favourite cause.

 1. Define a goal